myibookmoe/HangPiMana/README.md

 v 0.1
 Displays a table view.
 You can add locations manually using the Add button, or automatically using visit tracking.
 Tapping a row will display more information.

+To do list:
+- Persistence.
+Simple archiving to storage should do.
+- Automatically removing rows which are over 21 days.